 Emma Gannon is an author and broadcaster based in London.

-She is currently starring in a national advertising campaign for Microsoft which showcases and celebrates her multi-hyphenate career.
-This is being advertised across mainstream TV, cinema, social, YouTube and out-of-home billboards.
+Last year she starred in a national advertising campaign for Microsoft which showcases and celebrates her multi-hyphenate career.
+This was advertised across mainstream TV, cinema, social, YouTube and out-of-home billboards.
 You can watch the advert here and find out more detail about her role in the campaign here.

-Her incredibly successful WEBBY-Award-nominated podcast ‘CTRL, ALT, DELETE’ discusses work, social media and careers and features guests such as Lena Dunham, Gillian Anderson, Elizabeth Gilbert and Zoella.
-It has now reached over 1million downloads and was picked as ‘Editor’s Choice’ on iTunes multiple times.
+Her hit podcast ‘CTRL, ALT, DELETE’ (which has same name as her first book) discusses work, social media and careers and features guests such as Lena Dunham, Gillian Anderson, Elizabeth Gilbert, Ava Duvernay and Greta Gerwig.
+It has now reached over 2 million downloads and was picked as ‘Editor’s Choice’ on iTunes multiple times.
 It was listed in the Times’ ‘top 20 podcasts to download’; ELLE UK’s ‘podcasts that will boost your career’; Marie Claire’s ‘career-changing podcasts’ and Esquire’s ‘top podcasts of 2017′.
+Emma does countless live shows in partnership with brands and venues such as BFI, Waterstones and festivals all over the UK.

 Emma has been a guest on BBC Woman’s Hour, BBC Radio 4’s Word of Mouth, BBC Radio London, has spoken on Sky News, at Social Media Week London and Facebook’s Marketing Conference.
 She recently spoke at the Oxford Union about the future of social media, The London School of Economics about social media addiction and has delivered a TEDx talk about online identity and virtual worlds.

 She is currently working with the Princes Trust, most recently the Get Hired initiative which helps young people get jobs, training and education, and Media Trust charity which helps young people develop their voices in the media.
-She is also a judge for the Cosmopolitan Influencer Awards and D&AD New Blood Awards this year (2018).
+She was also a judge for the Cosmopolitan Influencer Awards and D&AD New Blood Awards this year (2018).
+She’s recently been involved in many charity festivals with the likes of Amnesty International and Women For Women International.

 To drop me a personal email: firstname.lastname@example.org